NGSAnalysisOnBeocatClass/homework/Perl Homework 2.md

 http://www.sequenceontology.org/gff3.shtml

-A simple GFF3 format file for Chlamydomonas looks like this
+A simple GFF3 format file for Chlamydomonas (for the first gene on chromosome_1) looks like this

 ```GFF3
 ##gff-version 3